 When received, check the unit for damage that might have occurred in transit.
-If damage is found note on the carrier's Freight Bill.
+If damage is found, it must be noted on the carrier's freight bill.
 A request for inspection by carrier's agent must be made in writing at once.
+Check nameplate to ensure the correct model sizes and voltages have been received to match the job requirements.